Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs

 Deep learning benefits stereo matching at various stages.
 A number of approaches exploit CNN to improve the matching cost.
 The seminal work by {\v Z}bontar and LeCun~\cite{zbontar15} computed a similarity score from patches using CNN, then applied the traditional cost aggregation and optimization to solve the energy function.
-Han \emph{et al.}\cite{han2015matchnet} jointly learned feature representations and feature comparison functions in a unified network, which improved on previous results with less storage requirement.
-Luo \emph{et al.} \cite{luo16} speeded up the matching process by using a product layer, and treated the disparity estimation as a multi-class classification problem. ~\cite{chen2015deep, zagoruyko15, liu2016euclidean, park2016look} conducted similar work but with different network architecture.
-Alternatively, CNN can also help predict the confidence of disparity map to remove outliers.
-Seki and Pollefeys \cite{seki2016patch} leveraged CNN for stereo confidence measure, and incorporated predicted confidence into Semi-Global Matching by adjusting its parameters.
-In order to automatically generate the dataset for learning based confidence measure, Mostegel \emph{et al.} \cite{mostegel16} checked the consistency of multiple depth maps of the same scene obtained with the same stereo approach, and collected labeled confidence map as the training data.
+Luo \emph{et al.} \cite{luo16} speeded up the matching process by using a product layer, and treated the disparity estimation as a multi-class classification problem. ~\cite{chen2015deep,zagoruyko15,park2016look} conducted similar work but with different network architecture.

 End-to-end network architectures have also been explored.
-Mayer \emph{et al.}~\cite{mayer16} adopted and extended the architecture of the FlowNet~\cite{dosovitskiy2015flownet}, which consists of a contractive part and an expanding part to learn depth at multiple scales.
+Mayer \emph{et al.}~\cite{mayer16} adopted and extended the architecture of the FlowNet, which consists of a contractive part and an expanding part to learn depth at multiple scales.
 They also created three synthetic datasets to facilitate the training process.
-Kn{\"o}belreiter \emph{et al.}~\cite{knobelreiter2016end} learned unary and pairwise cost of stereo using CNNs, then posed the optimization as a conditional random field (CRF) problem.
+Kn{\"o}belreiter \emph{et al.}~\cite{knobelreiter2017end} learned unary and pairwise cost of stereo using CNNs, then posed the optimization as a conditional random field (CRF) problem.
 The hybrid CNN-CRF model was trained in image's full resolution in an end-to-end fashion.